-Course name: GCSE Spanish (8698)
+Course name: GCSE Spanish (8692) Exam board: AQA

 WHY SPANISH?

 Spanish is a rapidly growing language.
 After Mandarin, it is the most widely spoken language in the world with 450 million first language Spanish speakers worldwide.

 Learning Spanish increases your confidence, broadens your horizons and helps to equip you to take your place in a multi-lingual global society.